 Smiles are our most personal calling card.
 Radiant smiles lend a look of intelligence and ability.
-Conversely, missing or discolored teeth can make a person look unhealthy and unattractive.
-At Mai Dentistry, we are committed to helping patients with missing or damaged teeth achieve a whole and healthy looking smile.
+Conversely, missing or discolored teeth can make a person look unhealthy and less attractive.
+At Mai Dentistry, we are committed to helping patients with missing or damaged teeth achieve a whole and healthy-looking smile.
 There are many ways to do this; dentures are one of the most popular options.

-Dentures are removable sets of artificial teeth that allow patients to smile, speak, and eat like anyone else.
-While the prevailing image of dentures is a set of cartoonish, boxy teeth soaking in a glass on a night table, modern dentures are sleeker and simulate real teeth more than ever.
+Dentures are removable sets of artificial teeth that allow patients to smile, speak, and eat like everyone else.
+While the prevailing image of dentures is a set of cartoonish, boxy teeth soaking in a glass on a night table, modern dentures are sleeker and simulate natural teeth more than ever.

 Full and Partial Dentures

-Modern denture bases are light-weight acrylic, tinted to blend well with your gums, and the teeth are generally made from attractive, naturally translucent porcelain.
+Modern denture bases are light-weight acrylic, tinted to blend well with your gums.
+The teeth are generally made from attractive, naturally translucent porcelain.
 Besides their lifelike appearance, today’s dentures are durable and customized to your mouth for a smile that impresses and allows you to live carefree.

 Dentures Can Address Advanced Tooth Loss

 Looking for a solution to your advanced tooth loss?
 We can see if you qualify for either partial or full dentures.
 For our patients who don’t speak English, our office is fluent in Spanish and Vietnamese.
 To learn more, or to schedule your next appointment, call our Garland, TX office today at (972) 530-0552.